MongoHQ/newrelic-mongodb-agent/README.md

 A plugin to gather metrics from your MongoDB deployment and send the metrics to the New Relic Platform.

+## Requirements

+While this project is gaining steam, you will need a base knowledge of Ruby and Ruby Gems.
+If you have this knowledge, and feel that you breezed through the installation, please consider writing a tutorial for others.
+If you are lacking knowledge on the Ruby and Ruby gems configuration, please post questions to the Issues second of the project, and we will help as quickly as possible.

 ## Metrics

 Everyone loves metrics.
 Everyone loves metrics beside their application